foxhound87/mobx-react-form/docs/DefiningFields.md

 new Form({ fields, defaults, ... });
 ```

 ### Defining Disabled

-You can pass **Default Values** separately defining a `defaults` object to pass to the form initializer:
+You can pass **Disabled** fields separately defining a `disabled` object to pass to the form initializer:

-> The initial state will be re-setted on form `reset` using the `default` value.

 ```javascript
 const fields = ['username', 'email'];